trampgeek/jobe/README.md

  1. streamsize (2): the maximum number of megabytes of standard output before the job is aborted.
  1. cputime (5): the maximum number of seconds of CPU time before the job is aborted
+ 1. memorylimit (usually 200 but 600 for Python3):
- 1. memorylimit (200): the maximum number of megabytes of memory the task can consume.
+the maximum number of megabytes of memory the task can consume.
 This value is used to set the Linux RLIMIT_STACK, RLIMIT_DATA and RLIMIT_AS via the *setrlimit* system call.
 If the value is exceeded the job is not aborted but malloc and/or mmap calls will fail to allocate more memory with somewhat unpredictable results, although a segmentation fault is the most